International Group of P&I Clubs

 70% of the first layer is reinsured by the market insurance cover with an aggregate deductible of USD100 million.
 The deductible is covered by Hydra.

 - from USD2.1 billion up to c.
 USD8.3 billion (Overspill)

 The IG arranges Overspill Protection for its members of USD1 billion.
 Thus, the first USD1 billion of an overspill claim, from USD2.1 billion to USD3.1 billion, is reinsured under this cover.
 Claims which exceed USD3.1 billion are divided between all IG Clubs, with each Club funding its share by levying an overspill call on every individual member amounting to 2.5% of the value of each entered ship as defined in the 1976 Convention on Limitation of Liability for Maritime Claims (LLMC).
 Applying the 2.5% formula across all the ships entered in all the Clubs of the International Group would result in total overspill cover of c.
 USD8.3 billion.

 Reinsurance for oil pollution claims is purchased as a separate cover with a limit of USD1.0 billion.
-Reinsurance for passenger and seafarer claims is subject to a limit of USD2.0 billion for liability to passengers, or USD3.0 billion for passenger and seafarer claims combined.
+Reinsurance for passengers and seafarers claims is subject to a limit of USD2.0 billion for liability to passengers, or USD3.0 billion for passengers and seafarers claims combined.

 3. IG Reinsurance Rates